ArinZBryan/Computer-Engineering-Notes/AICE1004/Functions.md

 	If any horizontal line does not intersect the graph of the function at least once, then the function is not surjective.
 - Bijective: All of them
 	To test if a function is bijective, perform the tests for if it is injective and if it is surjective.
 If either are not true, then the function is not bijective.
+##### Multivariable
+A multivariable function is simply one which has a domain that is the result of the cartesian product of two or more sets.
+This often notated as $f(x,y)$, but may also be notated as $f(x_1, x_2, x_3, \dots)$ or $f(x)$, if $x$ is a known vector.
+##### Vector
+A vector function is one that has a codomain that is the result of the cartesian product of two or more sets.
+This has no notation for calling the function, but when defining a function, the results are laid out in a tuple, denoting the different values.

+Functions may be simultaneously multivariable and vector functions.
+##### Function-Space
+It is also possible for a function to take another function as an argument.
+Examples of this include Fourier transforms and Laplace transforms.